 Getting to the Otaru Snow Light Path Festival

 Getting from Sapporo to Otaru is easy, from the JR station take either the semi-rapid Ishikari liner or the Airport rapid, it will take between 30-40 minutes depending on the train and time of day and cost Y640 each way.
 Getting back you simply reverse the process and the trains run well into the evening so you can have dinner, enjoy the snow gleaming and not worry about missing that last train back.

-When you arrive at the station head down the main street directly in front of the station to the Unga Kaijo area.
+When you arrive at the station head down Chuo-dori, the main street directly in front of the station, to the Unga Kaijo area.
 Heading back to the station the Temiyasen Kaijo area is off to your left just follow the snow candles, you won’t miss it.

 Have you been to the Otaru snow festival?
-Which do you usually gravitate to, the spectacular commercial events of the more intimate small town celebrations?
+Which do you usually gravitate to, the spectacular commercial events or the simpler, more intimate small town celebrations?